A Family Holiday to Malta: How to Keep the Kids Entertained

 - Limestone Heritage Park and Gardens (Siġġiewi) retell Maltese History from the angle of its stony past.
 There is also a small animal park and you could also be part of a stone-sculpting demonstration.

-- Malta Falconry Centre (Siġġiewi) offers an entertaining tour of the falconry not to mention instructions on how to interact with the birds of prey themselves.
+- Malta Falconry Centre (Siġġiewi) offers an entertaining tour of the falconry centre with guided instructions on how to interact with the birds of prey themselves, as well as daily shows.
 A truly unique experience!